Skip to content

 https://cloud.imagizer.com/api/v1/sources/{SOURCE_NAME_OR_ID}/cache

-Purge Specific Files(s)
+Purge Specific File(s)

 Purge specific images from the given source.